 - Baby is really below the breast with their nose touching the nipple and chin touching the breast.

-- Baby is hugging the breast with their both hands.
+- Baby is hugging the breast with both arms.

-- The nipple is the last thing which gets into the baby’s mouth, as the baby gets a big “chunk” of the breast itself as they latch onto the breast.
+- The nipple is the last thing that gets into the baby’s mouth, as the baby gets a big “chunk” of the breast itself as they latch onto the breast.

-- The nipple looks round and a bit longer after baby let the breast go.
+- The nipple looks round and a bit longer after the baby let the breast go.

-- You do not feel any discomfort and your nipples are not sore after few latches.
+- You do not feel any discomfort and your nipples are not sore after a few latches.